Science Fell in Love, So I Tried to Prove It

 Science Fell in Love, So I Tried to Prove It (理系が恋に落ちたので証明してみた。, Rikei ga Koi ni Ochita no de Shōmei Shite Mita.) is a Japanese romantic comedy manga series by Alifred Yamamoto.
-It has been serialized online via Flex Comix's Comic Meteor website since 2016 and has been collected in thirteen tankōbon volumes.
+It has been serialized online via Flex Comix's Comic Meteor website since 2016 and has been collected in twenty tankōbon volumes.
 A four-episode live-action drama adaptation aired from September 1 to September 22, 2018, and a live-action film adaptation premiered on February 1, 2019.
 An anime television series adaptation by Zero-G aired from January to March 2020.
 A second season aired from April to June 2022.

 Premise

 Saitama University researchers Shinya Yukimura and Ayame Himuro use data science to analyze the world's systems.
 But when Ayame confesses to Shinya that she might be in love with him, they both agree that they need to approach the issue with scientific experiments including measuring their heart rates under various situations.
 Their quirky coworkers in their research group also join in on the fun.